tahsin314/My_Road_to_ROS_Setup/README.md

 ## Installing X Server

-Your Ubuntu is a headless OS.
-So if you want to access anything from Ubuntu that involves GUI, you will need to forward it to a port on your windows system.
-I tried several techniques to do that, but [this](https://www.youtube.com/watch?v=4SZXbl9KVsw) video worked for me.
-In addition to that, add the following line to your `~/.bashrc`:
+As your Ubuntu setup is headless, GUI access to it requires port forwarding on the host Windows system.
+After experimenting with various methods, I successfully accomplished this by following [this](https://www.youtube.com/watch?v=4SZXbl9KVsw) video tutorial.
+To further enhance the setup, add the following line to your `~/.bashrc` file:

 ```
 export DISPLAY=$(cat /etc/resolv.conf |grep nameserver| sed 's/nameserver //'):0.0
 ```

-##
+Run `roscore`, `rqt_graph` in two different terminals and see if they work properly at this stage.
+If not, go back to any of the earlier steps and try to traceback where it went wrong.

+## Set up Camera and other USB Devices (If required)

+I encountered numerous difficulties during this phase.
+After spending significant time troubleshooting, I discovered [this](https://github.com/Katzeee/Notes/blob/master/about-programing/wsl2-using-usb.md) resource to be incredibly useful in resolving my problems.
+A big shoutout to [@Katzeee](https://github.com/Katzeee) for compiling a top-notch note.